Costs and Financial Aid for Off-Campus Programs

 ACM and Affiliated Programs

 Students who successfully complete the campus application process by the stated deadlines and who are accepted into an ACM or third party with guaranteed transferability of aid program may carry all their Lake Forest financial aid (with exception of Federal Work Study) to that program.
-If a student receives an outside scholarship, s/he will have to work with the program sponsor to determine transferability.
+If a student receives an outside scholarship, meaning not offered directly by Lake Forest College, s/he will have to work with the program sponsor to determine transferability.

 Some sponsoring institutions offer additional financial aid to students participating in their programs.
 Please contact the Off-Campus Programs office or host program to pursue those possibilities.

 Students intending to participate in a semester program not on our affiliated program list will not be able to transfer their aid.

 If a student would like their semester program to be considered for the affiliated list, they may complete a petition during the Stage 2 process.
 Students must meet all requirements and deadlines for off-campus study, and fill out a petition during the application phase, outlining why the current program list does not meet their needs.
 Multi-country programs, and programs that are similar to those on the current list are not likely to be approved.

 Some sponsoring institutions offer additional financial aid to students participating in their programs.
 Please contact the Off-Campus Programs office to pursue those possibilities.

 Withdrawal fees: A penalty fee for withdrawal from any program will apply.
 This fee may increase as the program beginning date approaches.
 Be sure to familiarize yourself with the fees for your selected program.
 For all programs, it will result in the loss of the deposit with Lake Forest College.
 For ISEP programs, the fees will depend on the costs incurred by the host institution, and usually are around 10% of the program fee, though may increase as the time of departure for the program approaches.

 Tuition Remission Exchange Program (TREP)